In this article, we explain how Grip deals with timezones as part of our calendar integration.

 The same goes for meetings, when you request a meeting for 4pm at the event, you expect this to be 4pm in New York not 4pm in London.

-This means we can specify the following rule: Regardless of your local timezone when using the Grip Matchmaking Solution the times displayed are in the Event Timezone.
+This means we can specify the following rule: Regardless of your local timezone when using the Grip platform, the times displayed are in the Event Timezone.

 Event Timezones and your Personal Calendar

-This can result in the situation shown in the screenshot below for a meeting taking place in Las Vegas but someone currently being in London.
+This can result in the situation shown in the screenshot below for a meeting taking place in New York but someone currently being in London.

 The top red box shows the 'timezone-adjusted' time if the person would stay in London for the meeting.
-The second red box shows the time of the meeting in Las Vegas.
+The second red box shows the time of the meeting in New York.

 This means we can create a second rule: The Grip Meetings in my Personal Calendar will be time-zone adjusted based on my current Local Timezone.